yasyf/controlio/README.md

 ## Setup

 Install the gem with `gem install controlio`.
 Run the setup with `controlio-setup`.
-Once you're set up, you can launch the client at any point with `controlio start`, which will also automatically background it.
+Once you're set up, you can launch the client at any point with `controlio`, or `controlio-daemon` to automatically background it.

 ## Screenshots